 Every Uniqwa piece has a story…

-Our range is largely individually, hand-made pieces.
-As the majority of our products are made from natural materials, elements such as texture, colour and pattern may vary piece to piece.
+Our collections are mostly individually hand-made pieces.
+As most of our products are made from natural materials, elements such as texture, colour, and pattern may vary piece to piece.

-We believe the use of natural materials and hand-crafted elements result in a testament to the unique qualities found in materials originating from nature.
+We believe the use of natural materials and hand-crafted elements result is a testament to the unique qualities found in materials originating from nature.

 As every monitor displays different colour tones, the colour of pictures on our website and social media cannot be taken as a true colour indication of the actual products.
 Some product's tones may appear to vary from catalogue or website images.